Sam Isaacs

-Samuel Yebble Isaacs (1845 – 14 July 1920) was an Aboriginal Australian stockman and farmer from the South West of Western Australia, who was best known for his role in the rescue of the SS Georgette in 1876, together with Grace Bussell.
+Samuel Yebble Isaacs (1845 – 14 July 1920) was an Aboriginal Australian stockman and farmer from the South West region of Western Australia, who was best known for his role in the rescue of the SS Georgette in 1876, together with Grace Bussell.

 Biography

 Isaacs was born in 1845 in Augusta to Saul "Sam" Isaacs, a Native-American or African-American sailor who came to the Busselton area on an American whaling ship in the 1830s, and Darinder, a Wardandi woman who gave him the Aboriginal name Yebble.
 She died during childbirth and he was fostered by Anne Dawson, who had recently given birth to a son, Elijah.
 The two children were raised with the Dawsons on their farming property, Westbrook.
 He worked for white settlers from an early age and around 1860, at the age of about fifteen, he was taken in by the Bussell family at the Ellensbrook homestead, after a reputed incident when he was droving pigs for John Molloy but lost the animals in the bush.
 He moved with the Bussells to the newly built Wallcliffe House and then began working for them as a stockman.
 Although he was illiterate, he was renowned for his skill in working with cattle and his expertise in horsemanship and handling the teams of bullocks used to transport heavy loads and timber.